CoborgCMU/Coborg-Platform/catkin_ws/vision_system_readme.md

 ### Goal Getter Node

-In the goal getter, we post-process all of the position and surface normals from different cameras (currently only support less than two cameras).
-It will grab one goal msg at a time and convert to the /t265_odom frame, then take the moving average logic and post-process both cameras before it converts to the /world frame.
-The goal getter node will keep publishing the final goal pose (tf posestamped msg) to the /goal topic.
-From rviz, you could check the calculated /goal_pose by looking at the specific tf frame.
+In the goal getter, we post-process all of the position and surface normals from different cameras (currently only support this setting: two D435i cameras and 1 t265 camera).
+It will grab one goal msg at a time from each cameras and convert them to the `/t265_odom` frame, then take the moving average logic and post-process both transformed pose before it converts to the `/world` frame.
+The goal getter node will keep publishing the final goal pose (tf posestamped msg) to the `/goal` topic.
+From rviz, you could check the calculated `/goal_pose` by looking at the specific tf frame.

 ### Run the whole vision demo:

-1. `roslaunch realsense2_camera <corresponding camera launch file: t265, rgbd> camera:=<name> serial_no:=<number>` with three different cameras.
-You could check our main.launch to see which camera to launch.
+1. `roslaunch realsense2_camera <corresponding camera launch file: t265, rgbd> camera:=<name> serial_no:=<number>` with three different cameras (2 D435i, 1 T265).
+You could check our main.launch to see their launch parameter settings.

 2. `roslaunch darknet_ros_3d darknet_ros_3d.launch` (this launch file will launch all YOLO stuff)